Lloydchogari/MunhuWese_CommunityPortal/USER_MANUAL.md

 3. Submit — the post will appear in the feed.

 ### Edit / Delete a Post
-You can only edit or delete posts you created (or if your role is admin).
+You can only edit or delete posts you created .

 ### Create an Event (Admin)
-1. Log in as an admin (role must be 'admin').
+1. Log in as an admin (role must be 'admin' and this can be done manually).
 2. Click `Create Event` in dashboard.
 3. Fill title, description, location, start and end times, optional image.

 ### Register for an Event
 1. Open the event details page.
-2. Click `Register` — you will receive a confirmation email (or console log if SMTP not configured).
+2. Click `Register` then an event will be successfully registered and becomes visible to everyone.

 ---